 How to Make Pine to Look Like White Oak?

-So, before you get started here is a list of all the things you will need for this project.
+So, before you start, here is a list of everything you will need for this project.

 - A few old rags